Winner-Dimiri/Customer-Subscription-Analysis/README.md

   5. Identify friction areas: high return rates, long time-to-decision, low satisfaction.
   6. Provide prioritized, data-driven recommendations for marketing and product teams.

-**Business Questions**
+- **Business Questions**
   1. What customer demographics and behavioral patterns drive the highest sales and loyalty?
   2. How do purchase frequency, product category, and purchase channel influence total revenue?
   3. What impact do discounts, social media, and ad engagement have on customer spending and retention?
-  4. How do product ratings, return rates, and satisfaction levels affect repeat purchases?
+  4. How do return rates and satisfaction levels affect repeat purchases?
   5. Which customer segments and marketing strategies offer the greatest potential for business growth?